demisto/content/Packs/PaloAltoNetworks_IoT3rdParty/Playbooks/Bulk_Export_to_SIEM_-_PANW_IoT_3rd_Party_Integration_README.md

-This playbook gets all available assets ( alerts, vulnerabilities and devices) and send then to configured PANW third-party integration SIEM server.
+Gets all available assets (alerts, vulnerabilities, and devices) and sends them to the SIEM server for which you've configured PANW 3rd party integration.
+Syslog Sender integration is used to send data to the SIEM server in a CEF data format that each SIEM can translate into their own data format.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.